Rabbie's Travel Feels

 Posted on 26 Mar 2019

-For a wee country, it has a lot of highlights off the beaten path.
-Most likely you’ll end up in the capital city of Edinburgh, so we’ve created a guide for you to compare your travel options to some of the most difficult to reach gems in Scotland.
+For a wee country, Scotland has many highlights off the beaten path.
+Part of what makes these distant destinations so tantalising is how difficult they are to reach.
+But if remote places in Scotland are what you yearn for, then remote places in Scotland are what you shall get.
+Most likely you’ll start in the capital city of Edinburgh, so we’ve created a guide for you to compare your travel options to some of the most precious but difficult to reach gems in the country.
+Shall we begin?

 Skara Brae

-Skara Brae is a stone-built Neolithic settlement on the west coast of Orkney.
+Remote places in Scotland don’t come much more intriguing than Skara Brae.
+A stone-built Neolithic settlement, Skara Brae is located on the west coast of Orkney.
 In both 1850 and 1925, the high winds and high tides of great storms stripped away the top layers of grass revealing the outline of stone buildings.
-After further excavation, a well-preserved community of houses were found and radiocarbon dating confirmed that people lived here for around 600 years, between 3200 BC and 2200 BC.
+After further excavation, a well-preserved community of houses was found.
+Radiocarbon dating confirmed that people lived here for around 600 years, between 3200 BC and 2200 BC.

-Today, it’s regarded as one of the best-preserved Neolithic settlements in Western Europe.
+Today, Skara Brae is regarded as one of the best-preserved Neolithic settlements in Western Europe.
+That’s pretty good qualification for one of the best remote places in Scotland if you ask us.

 1. Car

-It takes eight hours of non-stop driving from Edinburgh.
-Once at the top of the Scottish mainland you’ll have to catch a ferry from Scrabster, Gilla Bay or John O’Groats over to Orkney.
+It takes eight hours of non-stop driving from Edinburgh to reach Skara Brae.
+We did warn you that these were some of the most remote places in Scotland.
+Once at the top of the Scottish mainland you’ll have to catch a ferry from Scrabster, Gilla Bay, or John O’Groats over to Orkney.
 Then it’s around a 30-minute drive from Kirkwall to Skara Brae.

-Pros - provides you with a lot of freedom to choose your route, when to stop and for how long.
+• Pros - driving to remote places in Scotland provides you with a lot of freedom to choose your route, when to stop, and for how long

-Cons - flicking through guidebooks is boring and without correct information, it can be hard to know where you should stop along the way.
+• Cons - flicking through guidebooks can be boring and time consuming.
+Plus, without correct information it can be hard to know where you should stop along the way.
 You’ll need to hire a car, pay for fuel, drive on the opposite side of the road (if applicable), and organise a separate ferry journey at the correct time.
+That’s a lot of faff you’d probably rather avoid.

 2. Flight